-Section 7 of the Wwft contains a specific exception for certain parts of the CCD obligations described in Sections 3 and 4 of the Wwft with regard to business relationships and transactions involving electronic money.
+Section 7 of the Wwft contains a specific exception for certain parts of the CDD obligations described in Sections 3 and 4 of the Wwft with regard to business relationships and transactions involving electronic money.
 It should be noted that the exception is limited and subject to many conditions.
-Moreover, this exception does not negate the obligations in Section 3(2)(d) of the Wwft.
-This means the obligation to conduct ongoing monitoring of the business relationship (transaction monitoring) remains fully in force.
+This exception does not alter the fact that the obligation to conduct continuous monitoring of the business relationship (transaction monitoring) applies in full (Section 3(2)(d) of the Wwft).
+The exception provided for in Section 7(1) of the Wwft cannot be applied under certain circumstances.
+These concern the conversion of electronic money into cash and remote payment transactions (see Section 7(3) of the Wwft for the precise description).